Askham, Cumbria

-Askham is a village and civil parish in the Eden district of Cumbria, England.
+Askham is a village and civil parish in Westmorland and Furness, Cumbria, England.
 It is in the historic county of Westmorland.
 According to the 2001 census the parish had a population of 360, decreasing slightly to 356 at the 2011 Census.
-It is situated on the eastern edge of the Lake District National Park, 4 mi south of Penrith.
+It is on the eastern edge of the Lake District National Park, 4 mi south of Penrith.
 Nearby are the remains of Lowther Castle, the site of the annual Lowther Show, a three-day event of country pursuits.

-History and Culture
+History and culture

-The primary landmark of Askham is Askham Hall, it evolved from a pele tower in the 14th century and was passed to the Sandford family after the Helbecks and Swinburns.
+The primary landmark of Askham is Askham Hall.
+It evolved from a pele tower in the 14th century and was passed to the Sandford family after the Helbecks and Swinburns.
 In 1575, Thomas Sandford had it enlarged.
 In 1828 it served as a rectory before being passed to the Lowther family in the 1830s – the 7th Earl of Lonsdale used the hall as his residence following the abandonment of Lowther Castle in 1937.
 Askam Hall became a grade I listed building in 1968.

 After 2012, the Countess of Lonsdale converted it into a hotel.

 The manor was 'anciently' referred to as Ascum.

-Many public houses, such as the 'Punch Bowl', have old beams with splits in them where coins are forced 'for luck'.
-This practice may be linked to examples, called 'Wish Trees', often hawthorns which are traditionally linked with fertility, as in 'May Blossom'.
-The trunk and branches in these cases are covered with hundreds of coins which have been driven through the bark and into the wood.
-The local traditions are that a wish will be granted for each of the coins so treated (Rodger 2006).
+Many public houses, such as the Punch Bowl, have old beams with splits in them where coins are forced for luck.
+This practice may be linked to examples called "wish trees", often hawthorns, which are traditionally linked with fertility, as in "May blossom".
+The trunk and branches in these cases are covered with hundreds of coins that have been driven through the bark and into the wood.
+The local traditions are that a wish will be granted for each of the coins so treated.

 Another local custom is the throwing of coins from the bridge onto a boulder that lies below the water level.
-Getting the coin to stay on the rock gives the thrower 'good luck'.
-These are examples of 'Touch Pieces'.
-Obvious connections exist with water generally and the practice of throwing in coins to seek 'favours' of the water spirits.
+Getting the coin to stay on the rock gives the thrower good luck.
+These are examples of "touch pieces".
+Obvious connections exist with water generally and the practice of throwing in coins to seek favours of the water spirits.